-Neurodiagnostic Technology Institute equips students with knowledge, skills, and practical experience needed to take the American Electroencephalography (EEG) Board Exam to become Registered EEG Technologists (R. EEG T.).
+Neurodiagnostic Technology Institute equips students with knowledge, skills, and practical experience needed to find employment as an EEG technologist and to confidently take the EEG Registration Exam to become a Registered EEG Technologists (R. EEG T.).

 Opportunities to grow your career:

-Among the advantages of a career in Neurodiagnostic Technology are opportunities for advancement into additional specialties.
+One of the advantages of beginning a career in Neurodiagnostic Technology is the opportunity to continue to increase your knowledge and value by learning additional modalities.
+Many Neurodiagnostic Technologists choose to become credentialed in an associated neurodiagnostic technology field.
 Each one offers new challenges and rewards.
+You can choose which modality you find most interesting and enjoyable.
 With additional certifications you can expand your range of skills and specialize in fields such as: Evoked Potentials (EP), Intraoperative Monitoring (IOM), Long Term Monitoring (LTM), Polysomnography (PSG), and Nerve Conduction Studies (NCS).

-There is a broad variety of places to work once you complete the Neurodiagnostic Technology Institute program and successfully pass the board exam to become a Registered EEG Technologist.
-You can take our online quiz HERE to find out which work environment is best for you.
+There are a broad variety of places you can work once you complete our program and successfully pass the EEG Registration Exam to become a Registered EEG Technologist.
+Take our online quiz to find out which work environment is best for you.

 Here’s a quick overview of the major locations and what you might expect: